mgraupe/NeuralDataSciPy2023/EndOfYearProjects.md

 <tr>
 <td valign="top">11</td>
 <td valign="top"> <b>Short-term synaptic plasticity</b></td>
-<td valign="top">ductance-based synapse from lecture/tutorial 07, implement "short-term synaptic plasticity", i.e. a synapse that gets weaker ("synaptic depression") or stronger ("synaptic facilitation") when activated repeatedly.
+<td valign="top">Starting with the model of a conductance-based synapse from lecture/tutorial 09, implement "short-term synaptic plasticity", i.e. a synapse that gets weaker ("synaptic depression") or stronger ("synaptic facilitation") when activated repeatedly.
 Consider the model from chapter 3.1.3 in the book Neuronal Dynamics (https://neuronaldynamics.epfl.ch/online/Ch3.S1.html), and demonstrate the plasticity by plotting a figure similar to Figure 3.3 from that chapter.
 </td>
 <td valign="top">simulation of a spiking neural network; Brian simulator</td>
 <td valign="top"><a href="mailto:marcel.stimberg@inserm.fr">Marcel Stimberg</a></td>